Metacommutation of Hurwitz primes: Introduction

 Conway and Smith comment that the metacommutation problem of determining $Q'$ and $P'$ given $P$ and $Q$ does not seem to be addressed in the literature \cite[p.~61]{CS}.
 Their proof that $Q'$ and $P'$ exist yields an efficient method for computing them via the Euclidean algorithm, but it provides little insight into the properties of the metacommutation map.

+In this paper, we analyze the metacommutation map.
+Let $p$ be a rational prime and $Q$ a Hurwitz prime of norm $q \ne p$.
+For every prime $P$ of norm $p$, we can find $Q'$ and $P'$ of norms $q$ and $p$ satisfying $PQ=Q'P'$, and the pair $(Q',P')$ is unique up to unit migration.
+Thus, $P'$ is defined only up to left multiplication by a unit, and the equation

-In this paper, we analyze metacommutation, specifically the permutation of the primes of norm $p$ induced by a prime of norm $q$ with $q \ne p$.
-We determine its fixed points (i.e., the primes $P$ that commute with $Q$ modulo units) and sign:
+implies that replacing $P$ by a left associate has no effect on $P'$.
+Therefore, metacommutation by $Q$ yields a permutation of the $p+1$ primes lying above $p$.
+We determine the number of fixed points (i.e., primes $P$ that commute with $Q$ modulo units) and sign of this permutation:

 \begin{theorem} Let $p$ and $q$ be distinct rational primes, let $Q$ be a Hurwitz prime of norm $q$, and consider the Hurwitz primes of norm $p$ modulo left multiplication by units.
 Metacommutation by $Q$ permutes these primes, and the sign of the permutation is the quadratic character $\legendre{q}{p}$ of $q$ modulo $p$.